DylanP400/terminal-dice-pp3/README.md

 4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.

 # Credits

 ## Code Used

-* For printing out the Dice to the terminal I used a line of code from [Bro Code's video](https://www.youtube.com/watch?v=x-Ag2_bJ40Y&t=308s) I also used the design for dice in the Dice_art.py
+* For printing out the dice to the terminal I used a line of code from [Bro Code's video](https://www.youtube.com/watch?v=x-Ag2_bJ40Y&t=308s) I also used the design for the dice in the dice_art.py
 * I used [fsymbols](https://fsymbols.com/text-art/) for the ACSSI art in the introduction.

 ## Acknowledgments